Government Financial Resources

-The CERB program ended September 26, 2020.
-Retroactive applications are being accepted for a limited time.
-The federal goverment announced new benefit programs to take the place of CERB once it expires.
+The CERB program has ended.
+Retroactive applications are being accepted until December 2, 2020.
+The federal government announced new benefit programs to take the place of CERB.

 - Employment Insurance Sickness Benefits

-A Federal program, Employment Insurance (EI) Sickness Benefits provide financial assistance (a percentage of earnings, up to a maximum weekly cap) for those unable to work due to illness or quarantine.
+A Federal program, Employment Insurance (EI) Sickness Benefits provide financial assistance (a percentage of earnings, up to a maximum weekly cap) for those unable to work due to illness.
 Applicants are advised to check with their employers first for details of sick leave and short-term disability benefits.

 - Employment Insurance (EI)